michaelsanford/bittray/README.md

-# pulltray
+# PullTray

-A system tray application for monitoring your BitBucket pull requests, written in Go
+A system tray application for monitoring your BitBucket pull requests, written in Go.